jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 If middle class Americans, Canadians are pirates, why didn't Blockbuster stores have steal bars?
 The same reason why we don't steal Netflix.
 Blockbuster was a fair deal, until data streaming movies was possible.
 Then Netflix was.

 The people elected to download movies from pirate bay because it was a upgrade available to their cyborgology.
 The only natural rule is natural selection.
 The people choose the best tool because with majic, they evole into better cyborgs.
-It's not the people's job to wait for an industry to catch up to nature.
+It's not the people's job to wait for an industry to catch up to Nature.
 But the other way around.

 Maybe the industry would have noticed that.
 But they surrounded themselves with art and wanted people to being distracted with spectacle (Blu-Ray, HD-DVD).
 While calling their own customer's thieves, the movie industrt held countless banquets and balls on the people's DVD dollars; movie premieres, talk shows, award shows, and launch parties.
 The Oscars, Correspondence Dinners, Emmy's, Golden Globes, Cannes Film Festival, Sundance Film Festival, Toronto International Film Festival, and so many others.
 All modern version of banquets and balls, with gates to keep you out, and rules put in place to make the good times of the DVD going.
 Party loving, profit loving, foresight lacking is a recipe for antagonism, hence Darth Blockbuster rose up.